redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 await ProductCategory.create({ productId: product.id, categoryId: category.id })
 ```

-> We're working on improving this syntax to make interacting with these records as simple as the implict version.
+> We're working on improving this syntax to make interacting with these records as simple as the implicit version.
 Stay tuned!

 ## Coming Soon